Thai-style chicken

 - 1 tbsp neutral oil (canola/avocado)

-- 1 red bell pepper, thinly sliced
+- 1 red bell pepper (thinly sliced)

-- 2 cloves garlic, minced
+- 2 cloves garlic (minced)

-- 1–2 cups baby spinach or snap peas (optional)
+- 1 cup snap peas (optional)

-- Handful roasted peanuts, roughly chopped (for topping)
+- roasted peanuts (roughly chopped for topping)

 - Lime wedges and cilantro (optional, for serving)

-- Cooked jasmine rice, for serving
+- Cooked jasmine rice (for serving)

 Directions